First Floor Press

 - Size: “Foolscap Folio” (platen measures 10 x 15)

-Our Albion press was manufactured by Wood & Sharwoods of London around 1870.
+Our Albion press was manufactured by Wood & Sharwoods of London not later than 1845.
 The Albion was invented by Richard W. Cope around 1820.
 In comparison to the Columbian, the Albion is a much simpler design.
 It too uses compound levers instead of a threaded spindle, but it adds an ingenious toggle mechanism to lower the platen.
 Harvey Mudd College purchased the press in 2008 for use at the First Floor Press.

 - Manufacturer: The Chandler & Price Co., Cleveland, OH